 It could be possible to deal with minor smoke damage on your own.
 However, most significant cases of smoke damages will require professional clean-up, as smoke damage is not always visible and often requires special cleaning agents or partial building reconstruction.
 Read on for more info!

-Fires can char walls, create odors, cause devastation to your personal property and damage the foundation of your home.
-Soot may cling to the interior walls, carpets may be soggy and the roof may be damaged, but immediate attention will minimize destruction.
+Fires may char walls, create odors, cause devastation to your personal property and damage the foundation of your home.
+Cleaning soot may be challenging, as it may cling to the interior walls; carpets may be soggy from water used to put out the fire, and the roof may be damaged, but immediate attention will minimize destruction.
 The more time odors have to seep into your walls, carpets, and furniture, the less chance you have of removing the smell.

 Although it’s smart to start repairing your home as soon as possible, if you rely on the experts, they will relieve you of jobs around your house and provide advanced services.
 Cleaning up after a house fire may seem like a daunting task, but there are simple steps you can take to start the process and be well on your way to recovery.

 8 Immediate Steps to Take After Smoke and Soot Damage